Formula to Calculate Fixed Asset Turnover Ratio

 Fixed asset turnover ratio for Company X = Net sales / Average net fixed assets

-So, from the above calculation Fixed asset turnover ratio for company X will be:
+So, from the above calculation, the Fixed asset turnover ratio for company X will be:

 Fixed asset turnover ratio for Company Y = Net sales / Average net fixed assets

-So, from the above calculation Fixed asset turnover ratio for company Y will be:
+So, from the above calculation, the Fixed asset turnover ratio for company Y will be:

 As per the question,